txcrew/pkrdocs/content/guide/properties/presentation.md

 ### Examples
 * Valravn at Cedar Point, Ohio
 * Dueling Dragons at Universal's Islands of Adventure, Florida
-* Expedition Everest – Legend of the Forbidden Mountain at Disney's Animal Kingdom
+* Flight of Passage at Disney's Animal Kingdom, Walt Disney World Resort, Florida
 * Flight of the Hippogriff at Universal's Islands of Adventure, Florida
 {{% /details %}}